 Explore the Gorge in the News

-The Great Gorge Wahoo! is an annual one-day field trip for 7th and 8th-grade students at the St Andrew Nativity School in Northeast Portland.
-To date, over 150 students have had the opportunity to experience an educationally enriched outing in the Gorge.
+The Great Gorge Wahoo! is an annual one-day field trip for 7th and 8th-grade students at the St Andrew Nativity School.
+Each year, Friends takes the 7th graders into the eastern Gorge in the fall and the 8th graders into the western Gorge in the spring.

 The Great Gorge Wahoo!

-Get InvolvedIf you are interested in volunteering at either program, please contact Outreach Assistant Kate Lindberg:
+Get InvolvedIf you are interested in volunteering at either program, please contact Outdoor Programs Coordinator Kate Lindberg: